Employee Handbooks In 2020: The Definitive Guide

 What Do I Need For An Employee Handbook?

 Well, pretty much everything.
 It’s a user’s manual for employees, managers, and executives.
-Because it should be all-encompassing, few companies get it right the first time.

 Most large companies cover the following in their employee handbook: